 After going to a special school for the blind in his city, Evgeny completed a four-year program in six months, even without being able to read in Braille (the surviving hand, the left hand, however, lost the sensitivity of his fingertips).

 Seeing his visually impaired professor use a computer with only voice commands was the real turning point.
-"I realized that I would have to build hardware to carry out my orders," He says.
+“I realized I would have to build hardware to do my bidding,” He says.

 I won't die blind